-The Seaside Rural area is very sparsely settled, containing only 236_310 existing residences; the current distribution being 183 conventional single family residences, 51 mobile homes, and 2 duplexes.
+The Seaside Rural area is very sparsely settled, containing only 236 existing residences; the current distribution being 183 conventional single family residences, 51 mobile homes, and 2 duplexes.
 Most of the homes in the area are between 20-50 years of age and may require major repairs in the future.
 However, over 18% of the homes are newer.
-Approximately 47% of the dwellings were constructed prior to 1980.
-Approximately 60% of the dwellings were constructed prior to 1990.

-Between 2005 and November 24, 2021, 39 permits were issued for new single-family and two-family dwellings in the Seaside Rural Planning Area.
 Building construction in the Seaside Rural area has been fairly steady in the past (between 10-11 new dwellings/year) and increasing.
 In 1977 and 1978 the area received almost an equal amount of mobile homes to conventional dwellings.
-Thirty six percent of the new construction was for out-of-town owners.
+Thirty-six percent of the new construction was for out-of-town owners.